HancyVincent/LibraSys/README.md

-# Library Management System
+# LibraSys

 ## Description
-The **Library Management System** is a console-based application developed in Java.
+The **LibraSys** is a console-based application developed in Java.
 It allows users to manage books, patrons, and borrow records for a simple library system.
 The system supports functionality such as adding books, registering patrons, borrowing books, returning books, and viewing available books.

 ### Features:
 - Add books to the library.